 What Does a Pet Screening Entail?

 A landlord won’t be able to properly understand a pet without official papers and documentation.
-So, if you choose to do the screening yourself, you would need to ask the prospective tenant to submit and do the following:
+So, if you choose to do the pet screening yourself, you would need to ask the prospective tenant to submit and do the following:

 Questionnaires